Optometrists located in Santa Monica, CA

 Children who don’t receive preventive eye care can end up with vision issues and damaging eye problems as adults.
 Dr. Donna Cooper offers pediatric eye exams at Cooper Optometry in Santa Monica, California to ensure good eye health at all stages of life.
-Dr. Cooper and Dr. Sandy Tran are well equipped to provide children as young as six months with comprehensive eye exams, evaluate vision, and identify potential ocular problems such as retinal detachment.
+Dr. Cooper and Dr. Chung are well equipped to provide children as young as three years with comprehensive eye exams, evaluate vision, and identify potential ocular problems such as retinal detachment.
 Schedule a pediatric eye exam online or by calling Cooper Optometry directly.

 When first born, babies don’t see very well.
 During the first few months of life, their vision improves significantly and becomes a significant milestone for the family.